Big Oil warns of 'deep depression' under Biden energy plan

 BIDEN-BACKED FRACKING POLICY COULD DERAIL AMERICA’S ECONOMIC RECOVERY

-While Biden dismissed Trump's claims during the debate that he would ban fracking, a process used to extract fossil fuels from shale formations, he said transitioning away from the oil industry is necessary because it "pollutes significantly.
-It has to be replaced by renewable energy over time.”
+While Biden dismissed Trump's claims during the debate that he would ban fracking, a process used to extract fossil fuels from shale formations, he said transitioning away from the oil industry is necessary because it "pollutes significantly" and must be "replaced by renewable energy over time.”

 The former vice president clarified his comments later in the evening before departing Nashville International Airport.